-- 1. Stop the machine FORWARD travel with mower engaged.
-On foot control models, be sure cruise control lever is all the way rearward in the OFF position. - 2.
+- 1. Stop the machine FORWARD travel with mower engaged. - 2.
 Look behind the vehicle to be sure there are no bystanders.

-- 3. Push and hold in the reverse implement switch (A) while: - Automatic move drive lever to the rear or press reverse pedal. - Gear move the gear shift lever to the R (REVERSE) position.
+- 3. Push and hold in the reverse implement switch (A) while: - 4.
+Move the drive lever to the R (REVERSE) position.